opendistro/for-elasticsearch-docs/docs/security/configuration/yaml.md

 This file contains any initial users that you want to add to the security plugin's internal user database.

 The file format requires a hashed password.
 To generate one, run `plugins/opendistro_security/tools/hash.sh -p <new-password>`.
-If you decide to keep any of the demo users, *change their passwords*.
-After changing the password in the internal_users.yml file run the securityadmin.sh in the same folder otherwise you changes will not be applied!
+If you decide to keep any of the demo users, *change their passwords* and re-run [securityadmin.sh](../security-admin/) to apply the new passwords.

 ```yml
 ---